Elizabeth Savage (historian): School of Advanced Study (2016–present)

-In 2016, she joined the School of Advanced Study, University of London, the “UK’s national centre for the promotion and facilitation of research in the humanities.”
-She is currently Senior Lecturer in Book History and Communications, Head of Academic Research Engagement at Senate House Library, and module leader for the London Rare Books School.
-She had held honorary affiliations at the Warburg Institute (2013–2014); History of Art, Cambridge University (2013–2018); and Centre for the Study of the Book, Bodleian Libraries, Oxford University (2020–present).
+In 2016, Savage joined the School of Advanced Study, University of London, described by the university as the UK's national centre for the promotion and facilitation of research in the humanities.
+She is currently Senior Lecturer in Book History and Communications, Head of Academic Research Engagement at Senate House Libraries, and module leader for the London Rare Books School.
+Since 2020, she has held an honorary affiliation at the Centre for the Study of the Book, Bodleian Libraries, University of Oxford.
+From 2022 to 2023, she was a Fellow at the Linda Hall Library in Kansas City.